Ayush-dev-45/Covin.ai-Daily-Expense-Tracker/README.md

 A real-time expense sharing application built with Node.js, Express, MongoDB, and Socket.IO.
 This application allows users to split expenses among friends and keep track of balances.

+For this I am strictly using local mongoDB instead of MongoDB Atlas

 ## Features

 - User authentication with JWT